marianpekar/crystal-planet-game/README.md

 The game has been made as a code example, though I've done my best to polish it on the visual and gameplay side as well.

-And it has been published on Google Play: https://play.google.com/store/apps/details?id=com.MarianPekar.CrystalPlanet

 ## Software Used

 - Unity 2019.3.0f1